dcr007/FastAPIBootstrap/README.md

-# Bootstrap application to setup Fast API services with Azure Cosmos DB backend.
+# Bootstrap application to setup Fast API services with Azure Cosmos DB as backend.

 ## Background
 The aim is to bring together my learnings from python design patterns and setup a FastAPI service backed with cosmos DB.